Constance Baker Motley

-Motley was also the first African-American woman appointed to the federal judiciary, serving as a United States district judge of the United States District Court for the Southern District of New York.
+Motley was also the first Caribbean-American woman appointed to the federal judiciary, serving as a United States district judge of the United States District Court for the Southern District of New York.

 In 1965, Motley was elected President of the Borough of Manhattan to fill a one-year vacancy.
 She was the first woman to hold the office.

 As president, she authored a revitalization plan for Harlem and East Harlem, successfully fighting for $700,000 to improve these and other underserved areas of the city.

 Early life

 Constance Baker was born on September 14, 1921, in New Haven, Connecticut, the ninth of twelve children.
 Her parents, Rachel Huggins and McCullough Alva Baker, were immigrants from the Caribbean Island Nevis.
 Before coming to the United States, Rachel worked as a seamstress and a teacher while McCullough worked as a cobbler.
 After they immigrated, her mother served as a domestic worker, and her father worked as a chef for different Yale University student societies, including the secret society Skull and Bones.
-Motley describes her parents' education as being equivalent "to the tenth grade in the States."
+Motley describes her parents' education as being equivalent "to the tenth grade in the States".
 Her mother, Rachel Baker, served as a community activist.
 She founded the New Haven NAACP.

 At 15, she read works by James Weldon Johnson and W.E.B.
 DuBois, which inspired her interest in Black history.
 She met a minister who taught classes in Black history that focused her attention on civil rights and the underrepresentation of black lawyers.